pl2599/Natural-Language-Processing---Spooky-Data/README.md

 4. MWP uses the words "I", 'my', 'his' more frequently than the other two authors, but only by a small margin.
 5. HPL uses 'my' less frequently than the other two authors, but only by a small margin.

+There are certain stop words that are used by each author more frequently than others.

 ## Stem Words Dataset

-It might be interesting to see the words grouped by their stem instead.
-To do this, I duplicated the dataset and did the same analyses as above.
+Now, it might be interesting to see the words grouped by their stem instead.
+For instance, the stem of lovely is love.
+This will help us categorize similar words together.

 ### Proportion of Words
 ![alt text](figs/Stem_proportion.png)